Shopify/money/README.md

 ## Storing money

-Since money internally uses BigDecimal it's logical to use a `decimal` column for your database.
-The following examples are for ActiveRecord:
+Since money internally uses BigDecimal it's logical to use a `decimal` column (or `money` for PostgreSQL) for your database.
+The following examples are for
+ActiveRecord:

 ```ruby
 create_table :orders do |t|